-Believe it or not, a box can be more than just six sides, especially heavy duty boxes such as wooden crates.
-In fact, the geometry behind crate design and construction can be quite complicated.
+Believe it or not, a wooden crate can be more than just six sides, especially heavy duty crates!
+In fact, the geometry behind wooden container design and construction can be quite complicated.

 When you begin to look beyond the surface, you'll see that there is a well thought out architecture you should consider when you buy wood crates.

-The strength of wood crates comes from the corners, which is why a box is the strongest with 6 sides, because it produces the most corners.
-Evaluating crate design can be tricky, but once you understand the options and the benefits of each, selecting the right options should be easier.
+The strength of wooden container comes from the corners, which is why a wooden crate is the strongest with 6 sides, because it produces the most corners.
+Evaluating wooden container design can be tricky, but once you understand the options and the benefits of each, making selections when you buy wood crates should be easier.

 - Sides and Ends

 - Hardware and Upgrades

 While each component serves an individual purpose, when combined they create a shield against outside elements helping prevent damage and making handling easier.